InfiniteDevelopment/Instagram-growth/README.md

 ## Requirements
 ### cURL

-I believe that the package php5-curl should do the trick.
-Use the package manager of your choice and the deps should be taken care of.
+Install the curl module for PHP using the package manager
 ```
 sudo apt-get install php5-curl
 ```
-You will need to restart the server afterwards:
+You will need to restart the server afterwards
 ```
 sudo service apache2 restart
 ```